 Here’s how this point relates back to my simple 4-step clearing process.

-The fourth step of my Clear Your Life Method is Complete.
+The fourth step of the Clear Your Life Method is complete.
 This is when you’ll return the items you’re keeping and assign them a home in their newly cleared space.